stormchaserroleplaying/stormchaserRPG/Species/Giantkin/index.md

 You have proficiency in the Athletics skill.

 ## Stone’s Endurance
 You can focus yourself to occasionally shrug off injury.
 On your turn, if you took damage in the last round, you can roll a d12 as a free action.
-Add your Constitution modifier to the number rolled and recover an amount of health equal to that total.
-If damage reduces you to 0 health, then this ability is automatically used, even if it isn't your turn.
+Add your Constitution modifier to the number rolled and recover an amount of stamina equal to that total.
+If damage reduces you to 0 stamina, then this ability is automatically used, even if it isn't your turn.
 After you use Stone's Endurance, you can’t use it again until you finish a short or long rest.

 ## Powerful Build
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.